 Is your linen closet a mess of mismatched sheets, frayed pillowcases, and worn out items you don’t use?
-Our linen closet organizing tips will help you ready your home for your holiday guests!
+Our easy linen closet organizing tips will help you get your linen closet in shape in no time!

 My closets/drawers/garage are a far cry from the neat and organized appearance of the rest of my house.
 I love having things in order, and consider myself a ‘neatnik’ at heart.
 But with the small amount of storage space our home has, it had somehow gotten out of hand.
 And I decided that had to change – STAT!